 Yes, we do have a waiting list.
 Due to our high demand and small class sizes, we require a deposit in order to be placed on the waiting list so you can be bumped up to an upcoming course.
 To be placed on the waiting list you would make a $500 deposit for the next available course and if we have a sooner course opening you would be given the opportunity to attend a sooner course in the appropriate order.

 What if I can’t make the course date?

 We understand emergencies happen.
-In the case that you can’t make it to your scheduled training, we will honor your deposit towards the next available course with 8 weeks' notice.
+In the case that you can’t make it to your scheduled training, we will honor your deposit towards the next available course with a 30 day notice.

 Can my training be applied to another school?

 3D Microblading Career Training is an independent training facility and has no continuing education programs with other institutions or agencies or government bodies.
 It is the student’s responsibility to determine whether credits, degrees, or certificates from the institution will transfer to other institutions or meet employers’ training requirements.
 This may be done by calling the prospective school or employer.
 The institution is not accredited by a regional or national accrediting agency recognized by the United States Department of Education

 a) The Bureau for Private Postsecondary Education (Bureau) came into existence on January 1, 2010, following the passage of Assembly Bill 48, known as the California Private Postsecondary Education Act of 2009 (California Education Code, Title 3, Division 10, Part 59, Chapter 8).